hilarykhc/KadoLinguo/README.md

 3. Quiz Mode

-- Implement a quiz mode where users can go through their flashcards and test their knowledge.
+- Implement a quiz mode where users can test their knowledge about story comprehension.
-- Provide instant feedback on correct/incorrect answers.
+- Provide feedback on the number of correct/incorrect answers.

 4. Game Mode

 - Introduce an interactive card game to reinforce vocabulary/phrase through visual association.
-- Display a grid of cards with images and corresponding words/phrases, and users need to find matching pairs.
+- Display a grid of cards with images and corresponding words/phrases in the drop box.
+Users need to find matching pairs by drag-and-drop the images into the drop box.

 ## Implementation